scaret/AgoraDynamicKey/README.md

 + https://github.com/AgoraIO/AgoraDynamicKey/blob/master/php/src/SimpleTokenBuilder.php
 + https://github.com/AgoraIO/AgoraDynamicKey/blob/master/php/src/AccessToken.php

-### **YOUR IMPLIMENTATION ARE VERY WELCOME.**
+### **YOUR IMPLEMENTATIONS ARE VERY WELCOME.**

-If you implement our algorithm in other languages, please kindly send us a pull request for review.
-If your implementation is correct and with test cases, we are very happy to merge it.
-Thank you very much!
+If you have implemented our algorithm in other languages, kindly file a pull request with us.
+We are delighted to merge any of the implementations that are correct and have test cases.
+Many thanks.

 ## Dynamic Key

-The Dynamic Key is used by Agora SDK of versions earlier than 2.1.
+The Dynamic Key is used by Agora SDKs of versions earlier than 2.1.

  + To join a media channel, use generateMediaChannelKey.
  + For recording services, use generateRecordingKey.